spree/hub_gem/README.md

 Spree::Hub::Client.push(ActiveModel::ArraySerializer.new(Spree::Order.complete, each_serializer: Spree::Hub::OrderSerializer, root: 'orders').to_json)
 ```

-Copyright (c) 2014 Peter Berkenbosch, released under the New BSD License
+Copyright (c) 2014 Spree Commerce, Inc. and other contributors, released under the New BSD License